-&certname=puppet.your.domain&command=replace_facts&producer-timestamp=1521137360' on at least 1 of the following 'server_urls': https://puppet.your.domain:8139 '''
+&certname=puppet.your.domain&command=replace_facts&producer-timestamp=1521137360'

 You will probably need to disconnect the PuppetDB process from the Puppet Server.
 Follow the How to Disconnect PuppetDB from the Puppet Server Guide to remediate this issue.

 1.4.11 SIMP HOWTO Guides